Search for Charged Excited States of Dark Matter with KamLAND-Zen: Introduction

 The constituent of dark matter (DM) is one of the most pressing problems in particle physics and cosmology~\cite{DarkMatter}.
 It is expected to consist of one or more new, beyond the Standard Model (SM) particles.
 A well-motivated class of hypothetical particles that are DM candidates are weakly interacting massive particles (WIMPs).
 WIMPs are electrically neutral and are stable relative to the age of the universe.
 The standard WIMP scenario assumes thermal equilibrium between DM and SM particles in the early stages of the Universe.
 In this case, the cross section times velocity $\langle\sigma v\rangle$, explaining the current dark matter abundance is $3\times10^{-26}$ cm$^{3}$/s.
 However, there are wide varieties of dark matter models, and thus a broad dark matter search is needed to cover the diversity.
 One example is the co-annihilation scenario where the masses of dark matter particles are degenerate~\cite{three_exception}.
 In such situations, constraints on $\langle\sigma v\rangle$ are greatly relaxed.

 In this paper, we assume the existence of a DM doublet consisting of a WIMP and a new electrically charged particle.
-If the WIMP is separated from the charged excited state by a mass difference $\Delta m$, the new particle is able to bind to nuclei~\cite{PRL}.
-The expected signal is $\mathcal{O}$(1$-$10) MeV, DM direct search experiments are designed to detect elastic scattering of DM with $\mathcal{O}$(keV) energy and are not suitable to the search for this kind of DM.
-However, a large volume liquid scintillator detector KamLAND-Zen with several 100 kg of xenon nuclei has the capability to search for $\mathcal{O}$(1$-$10) MeV energy depositions via the bound state reaction with xenon nuclei.
-In this paper, we report new constraints on this search.
+If the WIMP is separated from the charged excited state by a mass difference $\Delta m$, the new particle is able to bind to nuclei~\cite{PRL} with an expected binding energy of $\mathcal{O}(1-10$) MeV.
+Detectors sensitive to this energy region can be used to search for these interactions.
+KamLAND-Zen is such a detector, it consists of a large volume liquid scintillator detector with several hundreds kg of xenon nuclei and the signal is the bound state reaction with xenon nuclei.
+KamLAND-Zen has previously presented such a dark matter search~\cite{hosokawa}.
+However, in this analysis we increased the statistics by including the KamLAND-Zen 800 data set, and optimized data analysis and simulation to perform an analysis with significantly improved sensitivity.